fireblocks/recovery-grant-role/README.md

 # Recovery Tool: Grant Role Example

-This code examples demonstrates how to grant a specific role to an Ethereum account on a Fireblocks ERC20F smart contract that implements role-based access control.
+This code example demonstrates how to grant a specific role to an Ethereum account on a Fireblocks ERC20F smart contract that implements role-based access control.
 It is especially useful for recovery scenarios or administrative operations.

 ---